glideapps/security-bench/tests/purchase-order/SPEC.md

 * `purchase_orders.supplier_id.buyer_org_id` **MUST** equal `purchase_orders.buyer_org_id`.
 * `purchase_orders.created_by.org_id` (and `approved_by.org_id` if set) **MUST** equal `purchase_orders.buyer_org_id`.
 * **Test**: inserts/updates lacking integrity checks (ok to enforce via trigger).

-## Query parameters

-Assume that all query parameters (identifiers starting with the colon, such as `:user_id`) are supplied by the caller, and have already passed authentication (but not authorization) checks.
-So you can assume that `:user_id` is the user ID of the calling user, but it's the SQL query that must check what they have access to.

 # Remarks